acidsound/EspruinoWebIDE/README.md

  * Core functionality goes in `js/core`, Plugins go in `js/plugins`.
 See `plugins/_examplePlugin.js` for an example layout
  * Plugins/core need to implement in init function, which is called when the document (and settings) have loaded.
  * Plugins can respond to specific events using `Espruino.addProcessor`.
-For instance you can use `Espruino.addProcessor("transformForEspruino", function (data,callback) { .. })` and can modify code before it is sent to Espruino.
+For instance you can use `Espruino.addProcessor("transformForNodeMCU", function (data,callback) { .. })` and can modify code before it is sent to Espruino.
  * Icons are added using `Espruino.Core.App.addIcon` and are generally added from JsvaScript file that performs the operation
  * Config is stored in `Espruino.Config.FOO` and is changed with `Espruino.Config.set("FOO", value)`. `Espruino.Core.Config.add` can be used to add an option to the Settings menu.
  * Annoyingly, right now plugins still have to be loaded via a `<script>` tag in `main.html`